provydon/laravel_scaffold/README.md

 #### Laravel jetstream

-#### Laravel 8.. and can run on PHP 7.4 or PHP 8
+#### Laravel 8, and can run on PHP 7.4 or PHP 8

 #### Login/signup with Google

-#### Beautiful admin panel for with Laravel nova setup
+#### Beautiful admin panel with Laravel Nova setup

 #### Admin roles/permissions setup for you

-#### Email notifications setup for so u can can start sending emails immediately after setting ur env details
+#### Email notifications setup.
+You can Start sending emails immediately after setting ur env details

-#### Already has profile edit/ 2FA auth(optional) changing password and other basic profile edits) setup for u with beautiful ui tru laravel jetstream and Laravel inertia
+#### Already has profile edit, 2FA Auth(optional), changing password and other basic profile edits setup for you with a beautiful UI with laravel jetstream and Inertia.js

 #### Already added fontawesome for you

 #### Already added toastr for you

-#### Laravel jetstream

 ## Inital Build Setup